 - Combine cornstarch and water in a small bowl until cornstarch is fully dissolved.
 Add the mixture to the slow cooker when one hour of cooking is left.
 Gently stir.
 This will thicken the gravy.
 Check after 30 minutes, and if needed add more.

-- Once done, transfer the London Broil on a serving platter and carve.
+- Once done, transfer the London Broil to a serving platter and carve.
 Arrange the potatoes and carrots around the roast.
 Garnish with fresh chopped parsley and drizzle with the gravy before serving.